dallenmidd/IxPopDyMod/README.md

 #> 16 r_a   __e   constant_fun   FALSE <NA>              <NA>     NA
 ```

-Here transition from questing larvae, `q_l`, to engroged larvae, `e_l`,
+Here transition from questing larvae, `q_l`, to engorged larvae, `e_l`,
-depends on the `host_den`, this is how the host community is included in
+depends on the `host_den`, which is how the host community is included
-the transition.
+in the transition.

 ``` r
 host_example_config$parameters %>% filter(from == 'q.l', to == 'e.l')